Aczel-Mendler Bisimulations in a Regular Category: From Bisimulations to Simulations

 \end{defi} Plain and toposal AM-simulations also coincide under the axiom of choice: \begin{prop} Assume that $\CC$ has the regular axiom of choice.
 Then for every relation $U$ from $X$ to $Y$, every coalgebra $\map{\alpha}{X}{FX}$ and $\map{\beta}{Y}{FY}$, $U$ is an AM-simulation from $\alpha$ to $\beta$ if and only if it is a toposal AM-simulation between them. \end{prop}

-The proof of this Proposition relies on the following lemma, relating the regular axiom of choice and picking elements in a power object: \begin{lem} Assume that every epi is split and assume given $F$ with a good order structure $\leq$.
+The proof of this Proposition relies on the following lemma, relating the regular axiom of choice and picking elements in a power-object: \begin{lem} Assume that every epi is split and assume given $F$ with a good order structure $\leq$.
 Assume also given a square:

 such that $I$ is finite and: \begin{itemize} \item for all $i \in I$, either: \begin{itemize} \item $\pow{g_i}\cdot f = \eta_{Z_i}\cdot h_i$, or \item $g_i$ is of the form $Fg_i'$ and $\pow{g_i}\cdot f \leqp \eta_{Z_i}\cdot h_i$, \end{itemize} \item there is $i_0 \in I$ satisfying the first case of the first point. \end{itemize} Then there is $\map{f'}{X}{Y}$ such that: \begin{itemize} \item if $\mono{m}{R}{Y\times X}$ is the relation corresponding to $f$, then $\pair{f'}{\id} \sqsubseteq m$, \item for all $i$ satisfying the first case, $g_i \cdot f' = h_i$, and \item for all $i$ satisfying the second case, $g_i \cdot f' \leq h_i$. \end{itemize} \end{lem} \begin{proof} The conclusion $\pair{f'}{\id} \sqsubseteq m$ means that we are looking for $f'$ such that there is $\map{u}{X}{R}$ such that $\pair{f'}{\id} = m\cdot u$, that is: